daos-stack/daos/docs/admin/deployment.md

 Devices with the same NUMA node/socket should be used in the same per-engine section of the server configuration file for best performance.

-For further info on command usage run `dmg storage --help`.
+For further info on dmg storage command usage run `dmg storage --help`.

+To release the NVMe drives from the user-space drivers and bind them back to the kernel "nvme" driver so they can be used by the OS (and reappear as /dev/nvme\* block devices), run `daos_server nvme reset` with any relevant options (see command help for details).

 #### Health